martinbudden/Protoflight/README.md

 UML Diagrams have become somewhat unfashionable.
 But I like them.
 I agree that they have limited use in the design phase of a project, but I find they are very useful to document a design.
-The process of documenting a design can reveal subtleties that were overlooked, and indeed I found that when documenting ProtoFlight.
+The process of documenting a design can reveal subtleties that were overlooked, and indeed I found that when documenting Protoflight.

 ## Simplified Class Structure